-1. Since the beginning of the Company's last completed financial year ended December 31, 2019, certain directors and officers of the Company have participated in equity financings by the Company as follows:
+1. Since the beginning of the Company's last completed financial year ended December 31, 2020, certain directors and officers of the Company have participated in equity financings by the Company as follows:

-Name of Informed Position with Securities Acquired Purchase Price Per Aggregate Person Company Security Subscription Price James Anderson President and CEO 3,300,000 units (1) \$0.05 \$165,000 150,000 units (2) \$0.155 \$23,250 Daniel Oliver, Jr. Director 4,000,000 units (1)(3) \$0.05 \$200,000 2,000,000 units (2)(3) \$0.155 \$310,000 Richard Silas Director 500,000 units (1) \$0.05 \$25,000
+Name of Informed Position with Securities Acquired Purchase Price Per Aggregate Person Company Security Subscription Price James Anderson President and CEO 150,000 units (1) \$0.155 \$23,250 494,273 units (2) \$0.30 \$148,282 Daniel Oliver, Jr. 2,000,000 units (1) (3) \$0.155 \$310,000 8,000,000 units (2) (4) \$0.30 \$2,400,000

-- (1) These units formed part of the Company's non-brokered private placement of 25,809,500 units at a price of \$0.05 per unit for gross proceeds of \$1,290,475 completed during the financial year ended December 31, 2019.
-Each unit consisted of one common share and one common share purchase warrant to purchase an additional common share at a price of \$0.10 for a period of two years from closing. - (2) These units formed part of the Company's non-brokered private placement of 25,641,902 units at a price of \$0.155 per unit for gross proceeds of \$3,974,495 completed in August, 2020.
-Each unit consisted of one common share and one-half (1/2) of one common share purchase warrant, each whole warrant entitling the holder to purchase an additional common share at a price of \$0.25 for a period of two years from closing. - (3) Acquired indirectly through Myrmikan Gold Fund LLC, of which Mr. Oliver is the managing member. - 2.
-By royalty purchase option agreement dated August 18, 2020 (the "Option Agreement"), the Company has acquired the sole and exclusive option, exercisable on or before December 31, 2020, to purchase certain existing royalties (the "Royalties") over the Company's El Pinguico silver and gold project situated 7 kilometres south of Guanajuato, Mexico (the "El Pinguico Property") from Exploraciones Mineras del Bajio S.A. de D.V. ("EMBSA") for the aggregate sum of C\$1,680,000 cash and 3,750,000 units of the Company, each unit consisting of one common share and one common share purchase warrant to purchase an additional common share at a price of C\$0.17 for a period of five years from the date of issuance.
-The Royalties include three royalties payable by the Company to EMBSA over (i) existing stockpiles of ore-bearing rock previously mined from the El Pinguico Property and (ii) products obtained from new ore-bearing rock that is mined from the El Pinguico Property as more particularly disclosed in the Company's news release dated August 20, 2020.
-EMBSA is a private Mexican company of which Hernan Dorado Smith, a director of the Company, is the Managing Director and a principal shareholder.
+- (1) These units formed part of the Company's non-brokered private placement of 25,641,902 units at a price of \$0.155 per unit for gross proceeds of \$3,974,495 completed in August, 2020.
+Each unit consisted of one common share and one-half (1/2) of one common share purchase warrant, each whole warrant entitling the holder to purchase an additional common share at a price of \$0.25 for a period of two years from closing. - (2) These units formed part of the Company's non-brokered private placement of 56,500,000 units at a price of \$0.30 per unit for gross proceeds of \$16,950,000 completed in March 2021.
+Each unit consisted of one common share and one-half (1/2) of one common share purchase warrant, each whole warrant entitling the holder to purchase an additional common share at a price of \$0.45 for a period of three years from closing. - (3) Acquired indirectly through Myrmikan Gold Fund LLC, of which Mr. Oliver is the managing member.
+See also Part 2 "VOTING SHARES AND PRINCIPAL HOLDERS THEREOF" above. - (4) Acquired indirectly through Myrmikan SPV 1, LLC, of which Mr. Oliver is the managing member.
+See also Part 2 "VOTING SHARES AND PRINCIPAL HOLDERS THEREOF" above. - 2.
+By amended and restated royalty purchase option agreement dated November 11, 2020 (the "Option Agreement"), the Company has acquired the sole and exclusive option to purchase certain existing royalties (the "Royalties") over the Company's El Pinguico silver and gold project situated 7 kilometres south of Guanajuato, Mexico (the "El Pinguico Property") from Exploraciones Mineras del Bajio S.A. de D.V. ("EMBSA") for the aggregate sum of C\$1,675,000 cash (of which C\$525,000 has been paid to date) and 3,750,000 units of the Company at a deemed price of \$0.12 per unit (issued), each unit consisting of one common share and one common share purchase warrant to purchase an additional common share at a price of C\$0.175 for a period of five years from the date of issuance.
+The Royalties include three royalties payable by the Company to EMBSA over (i) existing stockpiles of ore-bearing rock previously mined from the El Pinguico Property and (ii) products obtained from new ore-bearing rock that is mined from the El Pinguico Property as more particularly disclosed in the Company's news releases dated August 20 and November 13, 2020.
+EMBSA is a private Mexican company of which Hernan Dorado Smith, the Chief Operating Officer and a director of the Company, is the Managing Director and a principal shareholder.